 In addition to the potential for moderate capital growth, REITs offer high dividend yields which make them great for passive income.
 The added benefit of investing in REITs is your exposure to real estate without hearing your tenants cry all night.

 All of this may sound appealing, but it’s crucial to know that REITs, like other investments, are not risk-free!

-For more information, here is a step-by-step guide on how to invest in REITs.
+For more information, here is how to invest in REITs.

 As I mentioned above, you can form passive income from real estate without physically owning a property by investing in REITs.

 But, if you’re interested in becoming a landlord, you can consider earning passive income through physical rental properties.
 That’s if you don’t mind hearing your tenants cry once in a while, LOL!

 After being homeowners and landlords for a few years, my fiance and I decided to invest in a second property.

 A few years later, we invested in a duplex as a way to build equity and earn some extra income.